RandomNoobster/IT1901-Chore-Manager/DEVELOPER_GUIDE.md

 ## Branching

 You should always make changes on a branch (never make direct changes to the `master` branch).
 A new branch should be created for work on a new issue.
 The branch name should be the issue number followed by a short description of the issue.
 For example, if you are working on issue #1, you should create a branch named `1-implementing-new-feature`.
-This will ensure that the branch is automatically linked to that issue, and add some QOL improvements when creating pull requests.
+This will ensure that the branch is automatically linked to that issue, and add some QOL improvements when creating merge requests.

 ### Creating a new branch
 This is a step by step guide on how to create a new branch.
 You first need to be on a branch in order to branch out from it (often just the `master` branch).
 Then you write the command `git checkout -b <branch-name>`.
 This will create a new branch with the name you specified, and automatically switch to that branch.
 You can now make changes to the code, and commit them to the branch.

 ### Updating a branch with content in `master`
-Before you create a pull request, you should make sure that your branch is up to date with the `master` branch.
-This is to ensure that there are no merge conflicts when you create the pull request. \
+Before you create a merge request, you should make sure that your branch is up to date with the `master` branch.
+This is to ensure that there are no merge conflicts when you create the merge request. \
 The code block below assumes you start on your own branch and want to update it with main.
 ```
 (On your own branch)